 However, the article (which is, I repeat, moronic) does have a couple of good points.

 1. It has a photo of the 5 Pork Chops and, in a way, it was a surprise.
 That photo appears in various places (including the cover of a CD), but it's been altered.
-What you see is a picture with five men, when, in fact, the photo in the paper showed all six.
+What you see is a picture with five men, when, in fact, the original newspaper photo showed all six.
 The man at the far right (washboard player Al Johnson) has been deleted in recent years, probably because there's almost no definition to his face in the newspaper photo.
 Also gone is what looks like a big "T" on the wall next to him.
 I've done the best I could with the photo; at least there are now six members.

-2. It named the members, although I had to hunt up what some them did: Lucius "Sausage" Tyson (singer, dancer, and drummer), Jimmy Harris (piano), Jimmy Butts (bass), Al Pittman (later known as "Dr. Horse"; singer, dancer, tenor guitar, and ukulele), Bob Wright (maracas), Al Johnson (kazoo and washboard).
+2. It named the members, although I had to hunt up what some them did: Lucius "Sausage" Tyson (singer, dancer, and drummer), Jimmy Harris (piano), Jimmy Butts (bass), Al Pittman (later known as "Dr. Horse"; singer, dancer, tenor guitar, and ukulele), Bob Wright (maracas), and Al Johnson (kazoo and washboard).
 While nothing ever said that Sausage played the trumpet, the photo of him by himself, as well as two photos of the Pork Chops show him holding one.
 Big Note here: keep Jimmy Harris in mind; you'll soon see why this is important (and why you should never trust the Internet).

 In February 1939, the Pork Chops appeared as part of Lew Leslie's "Blackbirds Of 1939", in a scene called "The Jam Session".
 The show also had Dewey "Pigmeat" Markham, Tim Moore, and Lena Horne.
 There was trouble raising money for it, and its opening kept being put off.
 When it finally premiered, it was a true Broadway failure, only running for 9 performances (February 11 - 18).
 Reviews said of Lena Horne that she was no Ethel Waters (who had starred in the original "Blackbirds Of 1928").